hackcheckio/Hackcheck-Private-API/API.md

 We currently limit responses to a maximum of 15,000 results, this is to ensure request time is reasonable and to prevent abuse.

+---
-## Queires
+## Queries
-Hackcheck currently offers six  queires.
+Hackcheck currently offers six Queries.
 - Email Address `email`
 - Username      `username`
 - Password      `password`